aoghina/aoghina.github.io/_posts/2016-11-19-a-tribute-to-the-transistor.md

 <!--more-->

-As a child, I used to play with transistors, along with diodes, resistors, capacitors and the impressive, yet dangerous soldering iron.
+As a child, I used to play with transistors, along with diodes, resistors, capacitors and the imposing, hot-tempered soldering iron.
 I knew they were more than toys, as my engineer father was using them for building and repairing all sorts of devices.
 It was much later though that I learned just how important these unimpressive three-legged oddities really are.

 ![Electronic components](/assets/transistor-measurement.jpg "Transistor")
 <sup>Testing a transistor with a multimeter</sup>